 Stock-based compensation is measured at the grant date based on the estimated fair value of the award and is recognized as an expense over the requisite service period.
 The valuation of employee stock options is an inherently subjective process, since market values are generally not available for long-term, non-transferable employee stock options.

-Share based compensation for stock and stock-based awards issued to non-employees in which services are performed in exchange for the Company's common stock or other equity instruments is accounted for using the fair value method prescribed by FASB ASC 505-50, Equity-Based Payment to Non-Employees, and is recorded on the basis of the fair value of the service received or the fair value of the equity instruments issued, whichever is more readily measurable at the date of issuance.
+Stock-based compensation for stock and stock-based awards issued to non-employees in which services are performed in exchange for the Company's common stock or other equity instruments is accounted for at fair value prescribed by Accounting Standards Update ("ASU") 2018-07, Compensation - Stock Compensation (Topic 718), and is recorded on the basis of the fair value of the service received or the fair value of the equity instruments issued, whichever is more readily measurable at the date of issuance.